'Big Four' banks casting a dangerous shadow

 Which bank has closed the most branches in the bush?

-Of those, just 1080 remained open by November 2021* – a cut of 61.5 per cent of the network or a loss of 1722 banks in 1004 regional towns, cities and coastal communities in just over 45 years.
+Of those, just 929 remain open in November 2023*– a cut of 67 per cent of the network or a loss of 1875 bank branches in more than 1000 regional towns, cities and coastal communities in just over 45 years.

-ANZ now has the smallest regional bank network in Australia with just 194 of its original 615 branches outside metropolitan cities still open, a cut of 68.5 per cent.
+ANZ now has the smallest regional bank network in Australia with just 171 of its original 617 branches (excluding mine sites) outside metropolitan cities still open and providing branch service, a cut of 72 per cent.

-Westpac has the second smallest regional footprint after slashing 70 per cent of non-metropolitan branches, leaving it with 234 from its original 777.
+Westpac has the second smallest regional footprint after slashing 75.5 per cent of non-metropolitan branches, leaving it with 190 from its original 777.
+(Decisions to close seven branches were reversed in May 2023.)

-National Australia Bank has 316 regional branches still open but has closed 444, or 58 per cent of its original regional network of 760.
+National Australia Bank has 247 regional branches still open but has closed (or cut services to a point where the facility is no longer classified a bank branch) 513 locations.
+This is a cut of 67.5 per cent of its original regional network of 760.

-Commonwealth Bank is the only one of the “big four” that still has more regional branches open than it has closed, with 336 of its original 650 remaining open, a 48 per cent reduction.
-It should be noted however, that the Commonwealth’s most recent closures in places such as The Entrance, Port Fairy, St Marys and Ballan have left these towns with no corporate banking services at all.
+Commonwealth Bank was for some time the only one of the “big four” that still has more regional branches open than it has closed, but that has now changed with some particularly cruel cuts in 2021-22.
+Of its original 650 branches, 321 remain open, a 51 per cent reduction.
+The Commonwealth’s most recent closures in places such as The Entrance, Port Fairy, St Marys, Umina Beach, Junee, Tewantin and Toormina have left these towns with no corporate banking services at all.

 MAP INSTRUCTIONS: Click on bank names to separate data and toggle categories in grey box on left to get further breakdowns.